teia-community/teia-docs/wiki/Howto-update-teia-docs.md

 ## For Teia Organization members

+### Just use the wiki interface as usual
+For members of the Teia Community organization, you can update files using the GitHub wiki interface as usual.

+### What if I want to create a PR for the change?
+Optionally if you want to create a PR for your update, you would go to the file you want to update in the Code Repository browser and this interface will provide the option of creating a PR on commit.

-For members of the Teia Community organization, you can now go to the Teia Docs code repository and find the /wiki folder mentioned above.
+Go to the Teia Docs code repository and find the /wiki folder mentioned above.
 You will see a listing of .md files.
 Click on the file name of any of those files and you will be taking to a markdown editing interface for that page.

 <insert image here>

+### I want to create a new page
+Use the wiki interface, in the code repository browser click the + sign above the file listing on the left side navigation menu and click "Add file", or clone the repository locally and add your file using your terminal or IDE.

 ## For any GitHub user